samwightt/handlebars/README.md

 ## What are parser combinators?

 Glad you asked!
-Parser combinators are basically reusable functions that accept in raw data that a computer understands and converts it to something that a computer does understand.
+Parser combinators are basically reusable functions that accept in raw data that a computer doesn't understands and convert it to something that a computer does understand.
 What makes them cool is that they're *composable*.
 You can define really complex parsing logic (often called *grammar* with programming languages) by starting with the smallest parts of it and piecing the results together like Legos.